Kyle-Pinkham/Branching_Merging/README.md

 This should ring true even if I add differences to the files.

 Why didn't it take my branch changes when I commited it to the web?

+There must have been an issue because it worked when I rebased the master.
+A problem with the code maybe?